OlesyaAI/Emotion_Detector/README.md

 import requests # Import the requests library to handle the HTTP requests

 # Difine a function named emotion_detector that takes a string input text_to_analyze

+import requests # Import the requests library to handle the HTTP requests

+# Difine a function named emotion_detector that takes a string input text_to_analyze
 def emotion_detector(text_to_analyze):

     # The URL of the Emotion Predict function